Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Multiple Massless Scalar Fields

 In this case, the constraint \eqref{mu_JNW} means the vanishing amplitude of scalar fields: $\MA_I=0$.
 From \eqref{E_density}, then, the energy-momentum tensor becomes zero, leading to a vacuum configuration.
 Here, we have $r_-=0$ and $r_+=r_0$ (from \eqref{defs}), and the relation \eqref{r(R)} provides $r=R+r_0$ for $R\neq0$.
 Thus, in the case of $\mu=1$ and $R\neq 0$, the metric \eqref{metric_JNW} reduces to the Schwarzschild metric both for $\epsilon=-1$ and $\epsilon=+1$:

 Here, the ADM energy $M$ is given by

 where we set $\mu=1$ in the definition of $r_0$ \eqref{defs}.
-Although this expression is different from that of \eqref{M_def}, we can check that $\frac{r_0}{2G}$ agrees with the Komar mass even in the case of $\mu\neq1$ (see Appendix \ref{A:M_Q}).
-Note that $r_0$ is gauge invariant (as shown above), and so this expression of $M$ is.
+Although this expression is different from that of \eqref{M_def}, we can check that $\frac{r_0}{2G}$ agrees with the Komar mass even in the case of $\mu\neq1$ (see Appendix \ref{A:M_Q}). $r_0$ is gauge invariant (as shown above), and so this expression of $M$ is.
+Note that introducing a gauge-invariant quantity $T\equiv 2\frac{G\bar c}{l_s}e^{2\l(\frac{1}{\mu}\tB^0+\tB^1\r)}$, we can show that the canonical relation \eqref{TM_rel} holds for this expression of $T$ and $M$ too (in a general value of $\mu$).